 Top 49 Sensational Soup Recipes

 Is soup the perfect meal?
 It just might be.
 Filled with fresh, healthy ingredients, soup can be a great way to get in a dose of nutrients as a side dish or a full meal.
-I’ve gathered my favorite soup recipes from around the internet so you can skip the ones that are loaded with preservatives and try these homemade versions.
+I’ve gathered my favorite soup recipes from around the internet so you can skip the ones that are loaded with preservatives and instead try these homemade versions for healthy soup recipes.
 No matter if you’re in the mood for something light, hearty, or veggie-friendly, there’s a recipe you and your family will love.

 This simple recipe is perfect for busy weekdays.
 It’s especially easy in autumn, when pre-cut butternut squash is readily available.